bondhan/sync/README.md

 # sync

 sync v0.1 will sync files/directory from a source folder to destination folder.
-It is dumb, there is no diff check.
+It is dumb, there is no diff check. this is for accelbyte technical test

 ## Compile